sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-12.md

        . . .
 ```

-From the definition, the function can be defined recursively:
+From the definition given, the function to compute a single number at a given position can be defined recursively:

 ```scheme
 (define (pascal row col)